 Clue #4 (8:00-9:00pm)—Crafts

 Set up a few craft activities to keep your kiddos busy through the home stretch of the evening.
-We love the idea of making and decorating party hats to wear while you’re ringing in the 2017!
+We love the idea of making and decorating party hats to wear while you’re ringing in the new year!

 Clue #5 (9:00pm)—Toast & Bedtime (Yay!)

 Happy New Year!
-Celebrate 2017 with a milk and donut toast, confetti throwing and party horn blowing.
+Celebrate the year with a milk and donut toast, confetti throwing and party horn blowing.
 Go around and ask each child what they’re excited for in the coming year.

-We wish you a safe and happy New Year and an amazing 2017!
+We wish you a safe and happy New Year!

 Photography by Tammy Hughes Photography